 If you struggle to find peace in your professional, social, romantic, or home life, I might be a helpful resource.
 You may be experiencing depression and anxiety in connection with your relationships, a life-altering event, or simply the difficulty that goes along with the past repeating itself.
 Whatever your struggle may be, therapy can help.

 I offer a kind, safe, creative, and collaborative therapeutic environment, promoting a deep sense of self-acceptance for those seeking to improve their quality of life and relationships.
-Uncovering value, meaning, new perspective, hope, confidence, and joy is attainable through a therapeutic process of self-discovery and meaning-making.
-I look forward to getting to know you!
+Uncovering value, meaning, new perspective, hope, confidence, and joy is possible through a therapeutic process of self-discovery and meaning-making.
+I look forward to getting to know you.

 How Psychotherapy Can Help

 Entering into a psychotherapeutic relationship is a wonderful way to declare ownership over your unique experience.
-Through this collaborative, helping relationship, you will be opened up to new perspectives surrounding your struggles, learn to embrace a natural reflex for creative problem-solving, and engage in meaningful conversations towards transformation and wellbeing.
+Through this collaborative, helping relationship, you'll open to new perspectives surrounding your struggles, learn to embrace a natural reflex for creative problem-solving, and engage in meaningful conversations towards transformation and wellbeing.
 While an important part of psychotherapy is to feel heard, valued, and understood by your therapist, it is also a wonderful way to uncover previously unnoticed or undervalued gifts and strengths.

 My View on the Purpose of Psychotherapy